cbora/aispec/README.md

 A specification language for AI-first development that shifts focus from implementation to intent through structured solution space reduction.

-Built on the What-Boundaries-Success (WBS) Framework, AISpec provides a practical implementation of systematic constraint engineering for AI systems.
+AISpec implements the What-Boundaries-Success (WBS) framework as a prompting framework, providing a practical system for intent engineering in AI applications.

 ## Overview